 Finally, if you’re looking for a Best Graphics Card, we suggest familiarizing yourself with each card’s specifications, comparing benchmarks, and checking out recommendations from reputable sites.

-The GPU chip in each graphics card is produced by either NVIDIA or AMD, while the card itself is built by a different manufacturer, such as EVGA, ASUS, or Gigabyte.
+The GPU chip in each graphics card is produced by either NVIDIA or AMD, while a different manufacturer, such as EVGA, ASUS, or Gigabyte, builds the card itself.

 The significant differences between these manufacturers will be customer service, warranty, noise level, and heatsink quality.